 I have held many senior roles in the Liberals and Liberal Democrats over nearly 60 years and have been a Parliamentary candidate seven times and a European Parliament candidate twice.

 With three children and five grandchildren, I take delight in organising family holidays for groups of 13.
-(Gordon joined the Club in 1978 and was elected to the Gen Cttee in 2014).
+(Gordon joined the Club in 1978 and has been a Director since 2018).

 I was raised in and around Toronto after my family moved to Canada from Lancashire.
 I have only been a Club member for a couple of years, but the NLC had long been my favourite reciprocal club when visiting London.
 I was honoured to be appointed Chair of the Board when Jamie Sharpley stood down in 2022.